pemaidana/assignment_az_app_deploy/README.md

 ## Solution Overview

-This Ansible automation asset will connect to Azure Cloud to deploy and configure all components of the proposed architecture.
+This Ansible solution automates the deployment and configuration of Web App required components with focus on providing cost-effective and ensure security and high availibility for the proposed architecture.

 <p align="center">
 <img height="800" src="./pictures/azure_web_application_architecture.png">